RiptideNetworking/Riptide/README.md

 - [Steam Transport](https://github.com/tom-weiland/RiptideSteamTransport) (in development)

 ## Donate
-If you'd like to financially support the development of Riptide and its various transports, you can do so via [GitHub sponsors](https://github.com/sponsors/tom-weiland) or on [Ko-fi](https://ko-fi.com/tomweiland).
+Riptide is 100% free to use, but if you'd like to financially support its development as well as the development of its various transports, you can do so via [GitHub sponsors](https://github.com/sponsors/tom-weiland) or on [Ko-fi](https://ko-fi.com/tomweiland).

 ## License
 Distributed under the MIT license.
 See [LICENSE.md](https://github.com/tom-weiland/RiptideNetworking/blob/main/LICENSE.md) for more information.